Milo123459/Spencer/README.md

 # Spencer

 Spencer is my bot, not yours.
 Made by **Salvage_Dev**.
-Has some cool technical systems built in.
+Has some cool technical systems built in such as a command analyzer.

 # Some technical things